spacetelescope/scientific-python-training-2012/README.rst

 - Matplotlib for Python Developers by Sandro Tosi
 - Numpy 1.5 Beginner's Guide by Ivan Idris
 - Numerical Methods in Engineering with Python by Jaan Kiusalaas
-- Python for Data Analysis by Wes McKinney

 Information on General Python
 -----------------------------